Boosting Search Engines with Interactive Agents: Learning to Search

 It has been a powerful vision for more than 20 years to design search engines that are intuitive and simple to use.
 Despite their remarkable success, search engines are not perfect and may not yield the most relevant result(s) in one shot.
 This is particularly true for rare and intrinsically difficult queries, which may require interactive exploration by the user to be answered correctly and exhaustively.
-For instance, \citet{joy-of-search} observes that search engines are sensitive to local conditions and phrasing: if one asks Google ``How many languages are there in India'' the answer is 2, while Bing says 23 and Wolfram Alpha, 400.\footnote{In Russell's words, this question ``needs research''; cf.~\url{searchresearch1.blogspot.com}.} A comprehensive answer can be found by carefully refining the query, borrowing relevant terms (e.g., ``dialects'') from the search results.
-By rephrasing the question as ``how many languages or dialects are spoken in India'' one gets a single answer clarifying that there are 2 official languages (Hindi and English), 22 major languages and 720 dialects.

-Contextual query refinement is a familiar technique~\citep{jansen2009}, even among children~\citep{rutter-etal-2015}, used to improve search by combining evidence from previous results and background knowledge~\citep{huang2009}.
-Such refinements often rely on inspecting result snippets and titles or on skimming the content of top-ranked documents.
-This process is iterative and may be repeated to produce a sequence of queries $q_0, q_1,\dots, q_T$ until (optimistically) a satisfactory answer is found.
-It seems natural to mimic this interactive process by a search agent, which learns the basic step of generating a follow-up query from previous queries and their search results.